Adrian-Lorente/Adrian-Lorente/README.md

 # 🎶 Music

-I'm one of those fellow 東方 music enjoyers, and I thought it would be great to share a few of my fav jams!
+I'm one of those fellow 東方 music enjoyers, and I thought it would be great to share a few of my jams!